myaseen208/StroupGLMM/README.md

 # StroupGLMM
 ## Introduction

-**StroupGLMM** has R  codes and data sets for Generalized Linear Mixed Models: Modern Concepts, Methods and Applications by Stroup, Walter W.
+**StroupGLMM** has R  codes and data sets for Generalized Linear Mixed Models: Modern Concepts, Methods and Applications by Walter W. Stroup.

 ## Installation
 Use **devtools** to install the development version from Github: